Sovereign-Labs/amethyst/docs/spec/state.md

 ### Get Account

-- When `get_account` is called, check `RWCache.accounts[Address]`.
+- When `get_account` is called, check `RWTracer.accounts[Address]`.
-  - If an entry is found, return the account information from the _latest_ cached account value.
+  - If an entry is found, return the account information from the _latest_ operation.
-  - If there is no cached value, obtain the value of the account - including its storage root - non-deterministically.
-Create a new
-    `CachedAccountData` and set the `first_read_value` of the `account`.
-Initialize the `first_read_value` of the `storage` with the appropriate storage root and an empty set of ops.
-Store the new `CachedAccountData` in the cache, and return the `LimitedAccount`.
+  - If there is no entry, obtain the value of the account - including its storage root - non-deterministically.
+Create a new `TracedAccountData`.
+Set the `first_read_value` of the `account` with the information provided by the host.
+Set the `first_read_value` of the `storage` with the appropriate storage root and an empty set of ops.
+Store the new `TracedAccountData` in the tracer, and return the `LimitedAccount`.
-    - Note: the `storage_root` to be specified when an account is first read should be either the root as it existed at the start of the bundle unless the account was self-destructed.
+    - Note: the `storage_root` to be specified when an account is first read should be the root as it existed at the start of the bundle unless the account was self-destructed.
 In that case, it should be the empty root.

 ### Get Storage

-- When `get_storage` is called, check `RWCache.accounts[Address]`.
+- When `get_storage` is called, check `RWTracer.accounts[Address]`.
   - If an entry is found, check for the slot number in the _latest_ storage incarnation.
-    - If the storage slot is in cache, return the _latest_ cached value
+    - If the storage slot has already been captured in the tracer, return the _latest_ value
     - Otherwise, check if this account has been re-incarnated as part of the current execution.
 (We can do this using the fact that a
-      StorageIncarnation is placed in the `last_written_value` slot of its `CachedAccountData.storage` if and only if it's been newly recreated).
+      StorageIncarnation is placed in the `last_written_value` varibable of its `TracedAccountData.storage` if and only if it's been newly recreated).
 If so, return 0.
 In this case, it is _not_ necessary to persist the read into the incarnation's op history.
     - If the storage has not been re-incarnated, simply read its slot non-deterministically.
 Create a new `OpHistory` with that value as its`first_read_value` and no `last_written_value`.
 Return the `first_read_value`.
       - Note that incarnations which have the empty root as their `initial_root`, are _not_ guaranteed to be truly empty!
 It's possible that the incarnation had its storage updated by a previous transaction in the bundle but that the root hasn't been recalculated since then.
         Therefore, we only treat the storage slots as being verifiably empty if we're absolutely sure that the storage has been re-incarnated.
-  - If there is no cached value, obtain the value of the account - including its storage root - non-deterministically.
-Create a new
-    `CachedAccountData` and set the `first_read_value` of the `account`.
-Initialize the `first_read_value` of the `storage` with the appropriate storage root.
+  - If there is no entry, obtain the value of the account - including its storage root - non-deterministically.
+Create a new `TracedAccountData`.
+Set the `first_read_value` of the `account` with the information provided by the host.
+Set the `first_read_value` of the `storage` with the appropriate storage root.
 Obtain the value of the storage slot non-deterministically, and place it into the op history of the newly initialized
     `storage`.
-Store the new `CachedAccountData` in the cache.
+Store the new `TracedAccountData` in the tracer.
 Return the value of the storage slot.

 ### Get Code

-- When `get_code_by_hash` is called, check `RWCache.verified_code[hash]`
+- When `get_code_by_hash` is called, check `RWTracer.verified_code[hash]`
   - If an entry is found, return it.
   - Otherwise, read the code non-deterministically.
 Hash it and perform `jumpdest` analysis.
-Store the result in cache.
+Store the result in the tracer.

 TODO: consider adding an `unverified_code` cache.
 This would allow the elimination of expensive hashing operations when the same code is used in multiple proofs within the same "bundle" of transactions.
 Since the proofs will be aggregated later, the expensive verification